eneller/schneller-whatsapp/README.md

 - [urfave/cli](https://github.com/urfave/cli) for the command line

 # Usage
-Can be easily scheduled using `crontab` because of its non-interactive operation
+Can be easily scheduled using `crontab` because of its non-interactive operation.
+Avoid quick consecutive logins by using the stdin option to send multiple messages in one session.
 ```
 NAME:
    schneller-whatsapp - Run WhatsApp actions from your CLI.
 User JID has to end with '@s.whatsapp.net', Group ID with '@g.us'.
 Defaults to listening on stdin for batch processing.